GwangWooKim/saVAE/README.md

 ### Description of the outputs

 After training saVAE on the specified dataset, you will obtain the resulting files (dir: /output/data_name/).
-They can be loaded via `torch.load`.
+You can check them via `torch.load`.
 * `df.pt`: The used training dataset.
 * `df_.pt`: When the dataset contains some covariate information (`retina` or `heart_cell_atlas`), `df_.pt` is composed of `df.pt` and its covariate.
 * `labels.pt`: The used original (string) labels.